ngardiner/ngardiner.github.io/ha.md

 Security is an important subject when considering Home Automation.
 Many of our Home Automation components (including Yeelight, Xiaomi Gateway) by default connect to the Internet to allow remote control of the devices.

 Insecure IoT devices introduce a large security risk to your home.
 Not only can these devices be hijacked by attackers to launch attacks against other targets, an attacker with access to your network can compromise your safety, security and privacy.
-To ensure that your IoT devices are protected, the following security
+To ensure that your IoT devices are protected, the following security steps can provide isolation:

-- Place IoT devices in a dedicated IoT VLAN
+- Place IoT devices in a dedicated IoT VLAN.
 - Block all Internet connectivity for these devices.
+- Temporarily provide access to individual devices when they are first added (to allow updates/onboarding).
+- Enable local API access to IoT equipment where possible.
+- Remove Internet access to devices which do not require this access.
+- Drill-down further into the communications between equipment and "cloud services" and limit it accordingly.

 ## Components